Guide to CT Scanners

-There are many moving parts inside, and thus, the the CT machine quickly generates heat.
+There are many moving parts inside, and thus, the CT machine quickly generates heat.

 The systems are generally designed to handle approximately 100 kW of power in the tube and a high patient load.
 Therefore, their cooling system is important to ensure that the system is running optimally.

-There are two types of cooling systems used in CT scanners.
+There are two CT scanner types of cooling systems used in CT scanners.

 Air cooled CT scanners

-Air cooled systems dissipates heat to the surrounding air through the outer covers of the gantry by a fan.
+Air-cooled systems dissipate heat to the surrounding air through the outer covers of the gantry by a fan.